cloudflare/cloudflare-docs/content/pages/functions/bindings.md

 While developing locally, interact with your KV namespace by adding `-k <BINDING_NAME>` or `--kv=<BINDING_NAME>` to your run command.
 For example, if your namespace is bound to `TODO_LIST`, access the KV namespace in your local dev by running `npx wrangler pages dev <OUTPUT_DIR> --kv=TODO_LIST`.
 The data from this namespace can be accessed using `context.env.TODO_LIST`.

 Alternatively, you can interact with a KV namespace locally via a `wrangler.toml` file.
-See [Wrangler configuration](/workers/wrangler/configuration/#kv-namespaces) for more information.
+Refer to [Wrangler configuration](/workers/wrangler/configuration/#kv-namespaces) for more information.

 {{<Aside type="note">}}